 Learn More About the Value of Tooth Extraction

 If you need tooth extraction but aren’t sure whether or not it’s a good idea, then find out by speaking with us today.
 For more information, schedule a consultation with your dentist by calling Dr. Newman’s office in Tucson, AZ, today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza, and proudly welcome the residents of all surrounding communities.